edgelesssys/marblerun.sh/content/docs/reference/cli.md

 * ### `set`

-  Sets one or more secrets for the coordinator.
+  Sets one or more secrets for the Coordinator.
 Requires credentials in the form of a private key and a self-signed certificate of the corresponding public key.
 The corresponding user needs to be permitted to access the requested secrets.
   Secrets to set are specified in a special secrets file in JSON format, or created by the CLI from a PEM encoded certificate and key.
   For more information see [Managing secrets]({{< ref "docs/workflows/managing-secrets.md" >}}).